Jason115e/GroceryStoreV2/README.md

-# GroceryStoreV2
+# groceryStore
-Our very own grocery store version 2
+A repo for the grocery store project for JS